Research and Nature Conservation Internship in Brazil

 WHERE YOU’LL STAY

 Interns stay in one of several apartments within the complex of the organization.
-Each has a well-equipped kitchen, electricity, Wi-Fi, filtered drinking water, and the complex itself has a shared pool and a garden where interns can enjoy fresh fruit and vegetables.
-A dedicated office space is available to interns in the complex.
+Each has a well-equipped kitchen, electricity, Wifi, filtered drinking water, and the complex itself has a shared pool and a garden where interns can enjoy fresh fruit and vegetables.
+A dedicated office space is available to interns as well.
 There’s also a cat and other pets living there too.
+Located in the Passagem neighborhood of Itacaré, the accommodation is a short walk from the historic downtown and the closest beach, Praia Concha.

-Located in the Passagem neighborhood of Itacaré , the accommodation is a short walk from the historic downtown and the closest beach, Praia Concha.
-Itacaré is a quaint surf town located in the north eastern part of Brazil along the Cocoa Coast (so called for its vast cocoa plantations).
-It’s situated right between the Atlantic Ocean and the Mata Atlantica Rainforest.
-So, you can expect stunning scenery with beautiful beaches, waterfalls, jungles, and coconut trees.
+Itacaré is a quaint surf town located in the northeastern part of Brazil along the Cocoa Coast (so called for its vast cocoa plantations).
+It’s situated right between the Atlantic Ocean and the Mata Atlantica Rainforest, so you can expect stunning scenery with beautiful beaches, waterfalls, jungles, and coconut trees.

 DATES & RATES